cbfrance/christopherbfrance.com/source/2004-12-21-is-open-source-software-ready.html.markdown

 Open source software is free.
 It is supported by communities of developers, not corporations.
 And it is ready.

 Sure, sometimes, it doesn't work.
-Development can stop abruptly on a project, and support can be limited -- because it's free.
+Development can stop abruptly on a project, and support can be limited &mdash; because it's free.

 But often, open source software is better than the overloaded, buggy programs put out by the big guys (Intel, Microsoft, Cisco, etc.).